-The Board discussed the issue of the Society being a going concern of at least 12 months after the date of signing the Accounts, and of its longer term viability, at the December 2023 Main Board meeting.
-The Board conducted this review with information available to it; a detailed 2024 budget, the Fraternal Strategic Plan which covers the three year period of 2022 to 2024, the Unity Mutual Business Plan including a Sales and Marketing Plan for 2024, the Society's Own Risk and Solvency Assessment (ORSA) and the Society's Medium Term Capital Management Plan which have been prepared in accordance with the requirements of the Solvency II directive.
+The Board discussed the reasonable expectation of the Society being a going concern of at least 12 months after the date of signing the Accounts, and of its longer term viability, at the April 2025 Main Board meeting.
+The Board conducted this review with information available to it having considered its Actuarial Forward Looking Assessment of Solvency, both the latest Society Fraternal Strategic Plan for 2025-2027 and the Long Term Insurance business plan for 2025-2027 including a Sales and Marketing Plan for the period, the Society's Own Risk and Solvency Assessment (ORSA) and the Society's Medium Term Capital Management Plan which have been prepared in accordance with the requirements of the Solvency II directive.

-The ORSA report considers the Society's base and reasonably forecast stressed scenarios and the resultant solvency capital requirements.
+The ORSA considers the Society's base and reasonably forecast stressed scenarios and the resultant solvency capital requirements.
 The future liquidity and cash flow requirements have been considered as well as actions that are available to management.

-The Board has determined that the two year period to December 2025 is an appropriate period over which to provide its viability statement.
+The Board has determined that the three year period to December 2027 is an appropriate period over which to provide its viability statement as it reflects the duration of the Society's business plan.
 In making its assessment, this period was selected for the following reasons:

-- The projected capital under the forward looking assessment of own risks, as prepared within the ORSA, is performed using a look forward period to December 2028: - The strategy and associated principal risks underpinning the Society's viability assessment are monitored over a forward looking two year period; and - The level of confidence within the judgments made as part of the forward looking two year assessment is in line with the Society's risk tolerance and business objectives.
+- The projected capital under the forward looking assessment of own risks, as prepared within the ORSA, is performed using a look forward period to December 2029: - The strategy and associated principal risks underpinning the Society's viability assessment are monitored over a forward looking three year period; and - The level of confidence within the judgments made as part of the forward looking three year assessment is in line with the Society's risk tolerance and business objectives.